taih304/Linux-Shell/Network layer/README.md

 Since the resulting Internet network-layer service model makes **minimal (no!) service guarantees**, it imposes minimal requirements on the network layer.
 This **makes it easier** to interconnect networks that use very different link-layer technologies (for example, satellite, Ethernet, fiber, or radio) that have very different transmission rates and loss characteristics.
 # Firewall
-In **firewalls** (covered in Chapter 8)—devices that filter out selected incoming packets—an incoming packet whose header matches a given criteria (e.g., a combination of source/destination IP addresses and transport-layer port numbers) may be prevented from being forwarded (action).
+In **firewalls**, devices that filter out selected incoming packets—an incoming packet whose header matches a given criteria (e.g., a combination of source/destination IP addresses and transport-layer port numbers) may be prevented from being forwarded (action).
 # NAT
 In a **network address translator (NAT)**, an incoming packet whose transport-layer port number matches a given value will have its port number rewritten before forwarding (action).